LitiumAB/Education/Developer Education/Tasks/Web API/README.md

 > To do this task you first need to complete the task [Author service](../Author%20service)

-Our client has resellers that need to access information about books for specific authors through a REST API.
-We need to provide an API to access our [Author service](../Author%20service).
+Your client has resellers that need to access information about books for specific authors through a REST API. you need to provide an API to access your [Author service](../Author%20service).

-See Litium docs for a [API controller sample](https://docs.litium.com/documentation/architecture/web-api) which is similar to the controller we are creating here.
+See Litium docs for a [API controller sample](https://docs.litium.com/documentation/architecture/web-api) which is similar to the controller you will be creating here.

 1. Create a new ViewModel that the API should return